Bose-glass phase of a one-dimensional disordered Bose fluid: metastable states, quantum tunneling and droplets: Bose-glass phase

 It is also possible to determine analytically the large-frequency limit of the conductivity.
 In Appendix~\ref{app_largew}, we show that $\Re[\sig(\w)]\sim 1/|\w|^{4-2K}$ in agreement with Ref.~\onlinecite{Giamarchi_book}.

-In principle one can obtain the full frequency dependence of the conductivity by performing the analytic continuation from the numerically known $\Delta_{k=0}(i\w)$ by means of the resonances-via-Pad\'e method.\cite{Schlessinger68,Vidberg77,Tripolt19} This procedure has been successfully used in many works using the FRG formalism,\cite{Dupuis09b,Sinner10,Schmidt11,Rose15,Rose16a,Rose17a,Rose18,Tripolt17} but turns out to be rather unstable in the present case, presumably because of the nonuniform convergence of $\Delta_k(i\w)$ towards the singular function~(\ref{Delta}).
+In principle one can obtain the full frequency dependence of the conductivity by performing the analytic continuation from the numerically known $\Delta_{k=0}(i\w)$ by means of the resonances-via-Pad\'e method.\cite{Schlessinger68,Vidberg77,Tripolt19} This procedure has been successfully used in many works using the FRG formalism,\cite{Dupuis09b,Sinner10,Schmidt11,Rose15,Rose16a,Rose17a,Rose18,Tripolt17} but turns out to be rather unstable in the present case.